 Alistair’s Bridge at about an acre in size, has a central island with about six feet of water along the roadside bank, and an average of four feet of water around the rest of the pool.
 Fishing is from decking platforms with those having some shelter from the wind being the most popular for anglers.
-There are 20 platforms with no fishing on the causeway separating this lake from Oak Pool.
-We suggest 17 is a good maximum number for a club match.
+There are 23 platforms, we suggest 20 is a good maximum number for a club match.
 The pool contains many carp averaging about 4lbs, with the occasional double figure fish.
 There are also plenty of silver fish including roach and skimmer bream plus the occasional barbel and tench.